-Rule 71(3) Rule 137(3) The communication under Rule 71(3) does not constitute an opportunity for the applicant to call into question the outcome of the earlier procedure.
+The communication under Rule 71(3) does not constitute an opportunity for the applicant to call into question the outcome of the earlier procedure.
 At this stage of the proceedings, substantive examination has already been completed and the applicant has had the opportunity to amend the application and therefore normally only those amendments which do not appreciably delay the preparations for grant of the patent will be admitted under Rule 137(3).
 It is, however, appropriate to admit separate sets of claims for one or more designated States that made a reservation under Art.
 167(2) EPC 1973 (see III, 8.3) or for which prior national rights exist (see III, 8.4).

 However, if no communication under Art.
-94(3) has preceded the communication under Rule 71(3) the latter is a "first communication" within the meaning of Rule 137(3).
-This means that the applicant may amend the description, claims and drawings of his own volition (see VI, 3.3 for the conditions any amendment must satisfy).
+94(3) has preceded the communication under Rule 71(3) and the application is one of the exceptional cases C-VI, 4.7(i), C-VI, 4.7(ii) or C-VI, 4.7(iii) as mentioned in C-VI, 4.7, the applicant may amend the description, claims and drawings of his own volition (see VI, 3.3 for the conditions any amendment must satisfy).
 Nonetheless, unless the applicant's response corresponds to one of the exceptions defined in VI, 14.4.1, the fee for grant and publishing must be paid and the translations of the claims filed, as required by Rule 71(4).